ribtoks/code-jamming/_posts/2015-02-24-text-encryption-in-qtc-with-tiny-aes-128bit.md

   - qt
   - text
 ---
 Have you ever needed a small, really small encryption in your C++ project for some piece of text?
 Say, credentials, login details or any other sensitive data?
-Of course, the best way is to keep just hash of salted password, but&#8230; What if you just **need** to do it and the size is so much critical for you?
+Of course, the best way is to keep just hash of salted password, but...
+What if you just **need** to do it and the size is so much critical for you?

-There&#8217;re <a href="https://www.openssl.org/" target="_blank" rel="noopener">openSSL</a> library and <a href="http://www.cryptopp.com/" target="_blank" rel="noopener">Crypto++</a> library which are monsters with tons of encryption algorithms, used in a number of solid projects etc. But.. they are big!
-I don&#8217;t want 30Mb library in my tiny project, which weights 10 Mb with high-resolution icons for OS X which weight by itself 5Mb.
-So I don&#8217;t want to sacrifice the size but still need encryption.
-Meet <a href="https://github.com/kokke/tiny-AES128-C" target="_blank" rel="noopener">tiny-AES.</a> It&#8217;s really small AES 128-bit library which does encryption in <a href="https://en.wikipedia.org/wiki/Block_cipher_modes_of_operation" target="_blank" rel="noopener">CBC and ECB modes</a>.
+There're <a href="https://www.openssl.org/" target="_blank" rel="noopener">openSSL</a> library and <a href="http://www.cryptopp.com/" target="_blank" rel="noopener">Crypto++</a> library which are monsters with tons of encryption algorithms, used in a number of solid projects etc. But.. they are big!
+I don't want 30Mb library in my tiny project, which weights 10 Mb with high-resolution icons for OS X which weight by itself 5Mb.
+So I don't want to sacrifice the size but still need encryption.
+Meet <a href="https://github.com/kokke/tiny-AES128-C" target="_blank" rel="noopener">tiny-AES.</a> It's really small AES 128-bit library which does encryption in <a href="https://en.wikipedia.org/wiki/Block_cipher_modes_of_operation" target="_blank" rel="noopener">CBC and ECB modes</a>.
 It really contains everything you needed just to encrypt and decrypt your sensitive data and forget about it.

 You can find example under the hood.

 <!--more-->

-Tiny-AES is not super-strong, it implements AES, it&#8217;s build for ARMs.. but it works!
-It&#8217;s easy to adopt to any C++ project.
-Here&#8217;s how I implemented encryption in my small Qt C++ project.
+Tiny-AES is not super-strong, it implements AES, it's build for ARMs.. but it works!
+It's easy to adopt to any C++ project.
+Here's how I implemented encryption in my small Qt C++ project.

 Key for AES-128 should be 128 bit length, so I used MD5 hashing to get exactly 128 bit buffer for AES key.
 Cypher-text should be 16 bit aligned, so I use my own inlined alignment function (which could be macro etc.).
 Also I used _utf8()_ method of QString to get pointer to underlying _ushort*_ buffer and to encode directly it.